 Finally, the source spends the power ${P}_{\rm t}$ to transmit the modulated signal ${{\bm{\varepsilon }}_{x}}$.
 As in other RIS-related works~\cite{8796365,8801961,9326394}, we assume there is no direct link between the source and the destination in both RIS-AP and RIS-DH scenarios.
 Hence, the transmitted signal is first sent to the RIS, and then immediately reflected to the destination by the reflecting elements of the RIS.

 RIS can offset the channel phase by adjusting the phase of its reflecting elements to maximize the received signal-to-noise ratio (SNR), thereby improving the performance of wireless communications.
 However, the RIS-assisted communication schemes always need to obtain precise CSI.
 Since the channel environment of RIS is quite complicated, and channel estimation requires additional cost (e.g., hardware and energy consumption).
 To reduce the implementation complexity, we develop a new design for the proposed RIS-FM-DCSK-SWIPT scheme under the condition of a blind channel.
-In fact, the RIS only reflects the signal without changing the phase of the signal.
-Hence, without loss of generality, we assume that the phase of each reflecting element on RIS is zero~\cite{8801961}.
+In this case, the phases of the channels are unknown and thus the RIS cannot change the signal phase or changes the phase randomly.
+Thereby, in this paper, the RIS cannot be used to maximize the received SNR.
+Without loss of generality, we assume that the phase of each reflecting element on RIS is zero~\cite{8801961,9306896,9405433,9772404}.